cubismod/cubemoji/README.md

 Environment Setup
 -----------------
 We use [NVM](https://github.com/nvm-sh/nvm) for version management.
-Type `nvm use` to use the correct version of Node.
+Type `nvm use` to use the correct version of Node in your terminal.
+I use [vsc-nvm](https://marketplace.visualstudio.com/items?itemName=henrynguyen5-vsc.vsc-nvm) in VSCode to auto load the correct version of Node in new terminals.

 Execution
 ---------